-The health benefit price benchmarks will continue to be reported using the standard range from \$100,000 to \$150,000 per QALY and per evLYG.
-Health benefit price benchmarks using thresholds linked to the modified societal perspective will also be presented for assessments using a co-base case.
+The health benefit price benchmark (HBPB) will continue to be reported using the standard range from \$100,000 to \$150,000 per QALY and per evLYG.
+In situations where realistic HBPBs are only calculable using the scenario described above (i.e., excluding non-intervention health care costs), this scenario may be used to generate the benchmark at the discretion of the ICER review team.
+The health benefit price benchmark using thresholds linked to the modified societal perspective will also be presented for assessments using a co-base case.